A two-body femtoscopy approach to the proton-deuteron correlation function: Note added

 \section{Note added}

 After the completion of this work and during the writing of the manuscript, the preprint~\cite{Rzesa:2024oqp} appeared.
-The motivation and the methodology of this papers coincides with the ones here, and the results are entirely compatible with ours.
-We fully agree with the conclusions of~\cite{Rzesa:2024oqp} noting that the Lednick{\'y}-Lyuboshitz approximation might not be reliable for small sources and, in particular, for correlation functions involving the deuteron.
+The motivation and the methodology of this paper coincides with the one used here, and the results are entirely compatible with ours.
+We fully agree with the conclusions of Ref.~\cite{Rzesa:2024oqp} that the Lednick{\'y}-Lyuboshitz approximation might not be reliable for small sources and, in particular, for correlation functions involving the deuteron.

-The potential used in~\cite{Rzesa:2024oqp} is a combination of square wells, while here we have used Woods-Saxon and a Gaussian profiles.
-For comparison, we present in Fig.~\ref{fig:compPratt} the $pd$ correlation function with a source radius of $r_0=3$ fm taken from~\cite{Rzesa:2024oqp} together with our calculations with the WS and Gaussian potentials.
+The potential used in Ref.~\cite{Rzesa:2024oqp} is a combination of square wells, while here we have used Woods-Saxon and Gaussian profiles.
+For comparison, we present in Fig.~\ref{fig:compPratt} the $pd$ correlation function with a source radius of $r_0=3$ fm taken from Ref.~\cite{Rzesa:2024oqp} together with our calculations with the WS and Gaussian potentials.
 All calculations are taken up to $L=2$.
-We observe small differences tied to the particular form of the potentials that provide a different behavior of the wave functions for $r \lesssim 3$ fm.
+We observe small differences due to the particular form of the potentials that provide a different behavior of the wave functions for $r \lesssim 3$ fm.